nol13/fuzzball.js/README.md

 fuzz.ratio('fuzzba*l', 'fuXxball', options);
         100
 ```
-Note: Wildcards are currently **not supported** when astral is set to true.
-The set operation in token_set_ratio will now take wildcards into account, unless using fuzzball_lite, though there will be a large performance hit.
-The token_set_ratio function is currently about 10x slower when using wildcards.
-Simple ratio is only about 50% slower when using them.
-Set options.tameTokens = true to fall back to the faster non-wildcard-aware set functions even when still using wildcards for the ratio calculations.
-In fuzzball_lite tameTokens is always true and the set operations will still not be wildcards aware to avoid the extra dependencies.
+Notes: Wildcards are currently **not supported** when astral is set to true.
+The set operations in the token_set_ratio's will now take wildcards into account, unless using fuzzball_lite.
+In fuzzball_lite the set operations are currently still not wildcard aware to avoid the extra dependencies, so the token_set scores in lite when using wildcards will differ.

 ### Fuzzy Dedupe